-Prior to the initial public offering, in order to determine the fair value of shares of our common stock, the Company's board of directors considered, among other things, contemporaneous valuations of our common stock, our business, financial condition and results of operations, including related industry trends affecting our operations; the likelihood of achieving a liquidity event, such as an initial public offering, or sale, given prevailing market conditions; the lack of marketability of our common stock; the market performance of comparable publicly traded companies; and U.S. and global economic and capital market conditions.
-The fair values of DGD and THIO common stock have been based on sales of common stock to third parties.
-The fair value of restricted stock awards is based on common stock price.
+Prior to the initial public offering, in order to estimate the fair value of shares of the common stock, the Company's board of directors considered, among other things, sales of common stock to third party investors and valuations of common stock, business, financial condition and results of operations, including related industry trends affecting operations; the likelihood of achieving a liquidity event, such as an initial public offering, or sale, given prevailing market conditions; the lack of marketability of our common stock; the market performance of comparable publicly traded companies; and U.S. and global economic and capital market conditions.

+The fair values of DGD and THIO common stock were based on sales of common stock to third parties for the year ended December 31, 2020.
+There were no issuances of common stock as it relates to DGD or THIO during the year ended December 31, 2021.
+The fair value of restricted stock awards is based on common stock value.